Tuscan Tortellini Soup

 - How To Clean Swiss Chard?
 You can check out: How to Clean Swiss Chard?

-- The parmesan cheese rind slowly melts while the soup simmers, giving this Tuscan Tortellini soup a rich flavor and a light creamy appearance, without adding any cream to the broth.
+- Parmesan Rind: We recommend a Parmesan rind and drop it into the soup, for at least the last 10 minutes of cooking.
+The Parmesan cheese rind slowly melts while the soup simmers, giving this Tuscan Tortellini soup a rich flavor and a light creamy appearance, without adding any cream to the broth.

-Make it in a Slow Cooker…
+How to make it in a Slow Cooker?

 - Use a 6-quart size.
 Stir together olive oil, garlic, celery, onion, fennel, tomatoes, broth, water, basil, oregano, salt, and cayenne pepper.